 They kept this up for about a year, and then they started sneaking in their old R&B material.
 Each time they played a club again, more and more of the tunes they sang were non-standards (and non-Ink Spots), until, around 1962, they were singing mostly non-standards.
 Of course, there was the obligatory "If I Didn't Care," but not much else.
 However, speaking of the standards, Al says, "We ended up liking them ourselves."

-In 1962 they added an eighth member: Gary Evans, a bassist who could also sing baritone and second tenor.
+In late 1961 they added an eighth member: Gary Evans, a bassist who could also sing baritone and second tenor.
 He performed lead vocals when the Modern Ink Spots did James Brown numbers.
 Also, drummer Billy Davis left, and was replaced by Claude Higgs.

 The Modern Ink Spots issued their only record (if only that could be said of the dozens of other Ink Spots groups around!) on the Rust label in 1962: "Spotlight Dance" (led by Gary), backed with "Together (In Your Arms)" (fronted by Al).
 The latter song (written by Al Turner, Kenny Gamble and Jerry Ross) was also done by the Dreamlovers; it is not the same "Together" that was done by the Intruders (a #9 R&B hit in 1967), although Kenny Gamble wrote that one also.
 (The Modern Ink Spots on Demand Artists and Kay Bee are a different group.)